 Before that, I was CTO of Apptitude Media – publishers of the British Journal of Photography, a company that I helped launch, and with who we still work closely today – amongst other things I relaunched the BJP website, built an online shop from scratch, created a billing system that processed over £400k in transactions and occasionally turned computers off and on again when they stopped working.
 Before that I spent ten years writing, commissioning and editing copy for technology magazines and websites.

 I also create geeky things.
 I made www.teaandkittens.co.uk after a stressful day at work, and it picked up over 35,000 pageviews in two months.
-My Kitten Block for Firefox extension, which prevents accidental visits to the Daily Mail and Daily Express websites, has been hugely successful, with over 1,000 recommendations on Twitter (two people hated it).
+My Kitten Block extension, which prevents accidental visits to the Daily Mail and Daily Express websites, has been hugely successful, with thousands of users, and still generates occasional hate mail to this day.
 A spinoff, Wedding Block, somehow made Time Magazine’s website.
-I have a couple of iPhone apps of my own in the App Store, ranging from photos of kittens to a system for learning the conjugation of Japanese verbs, and created a WordPress plugin to limit blog registration spam.
+Make America Kittens Again went viral in late 2016, with over 40,000 installs in a few days, and nearly melted my webserver.

 I’ve published a couple of iPhone apps of my own in the App Store, ranging from photos of kittens to a system for learning the conjugation of Japanese verbs, and created a WordPress plugin to limit blog registration spam.
 I speak Japanese (quite badly), and have another small website about how to travel around Japan on the cheap.

 This is a personal website.
 Any opinions or comments published here do not reflect the opinions of my business or, necessarily, me.
 To contact me, please email tom – at – tomroyal.com.
 For anything work related, please use tom -at – mndigital – dot – co.